codescape/jira-multiple-subtasks/docs/syntax.md

       affectedVersion: 1.0
       affectedVersion: 2.0

 Please note: If a provided affected version does not exist it will be ignored.

+You can also inherit the affected version(s) from the parent issue.
+This example will create a subtask with the affected version(s) that are already set on the parent issue:

+    - This task inherits the affected version
+      affectedVersion: @inherit

 #### Fix Version(s)